arnav-54/arnav-54/README.md

 </p>
 ---
 # 👋 Hey there, I'm Arnav Kumar
-🚀 A passionate and driven Computer Science student with a focus on **Software Development** and **AI**. [cite_start]I'm currently pursuing my **Bachelor of Technology** at Newton School of Technology, ADYPU[cite: 12].
+🚀 A passionate and driven **Computer Science and Engineering** student with a focus on **Software Development** and **Problem-Solving**.
+I'm currently pursuing my **Bachelor of Technology** at Newton School of Technology, ADYPU.

-[cite_start]💡 I love turning ideas into practical, real-world applications and enjoy contributing to projects that make a tangible impact[cite: 9].
-My goal is to build reliable and scalable software that users can genuinely benefit from.

----
+💡 I enjoy turning ideas into practical projects, have experience contributing to real-world applications, and have developed strong teamwork and communication skills.
+I'm eager to keep learning and make an impact in the tech field.

 ### 💻 Tech Stack & Skills
 I have a solid foundation in both front-end and back-end technologies.